• Skip to primary navigation

 One of the biggest reasons parents of children with cerebral palsy hire law firms is to get justice and compensation.
 Your child’s disability may have been caused by medical malpractice, but the laws regarding these kinds of cases are extensive and complex.

 For instance, a lawyer will help you file a lawsuit within Delaware’s statute of limitations.
-This law states that you must file within three years of the negligent incident, or you could lose the chance to get compensation.[1]
+This law states that you must file within two years of the negligent incident or when you discovered it.
+You could lose the chance to get compensation if filing late.[1]

 Another relevant law to understand requires that you or your lawyer must file an affidavit of merit before you can start a malpractice case.
 This is a signed statement from a qualified medical professional that indicates your case has value.[2]